JChunX/a-website/blog/llm-agents-landing-page.md

 ## Playing Chess with GPT

-Ever since God has brought light to this world (November 30, 2022, ChatGPT release day), people on `r/AnarchyChess` have been coaxing GPT to play chess with them, with hilarious results.
+Ever since God brought light to this world (November 30, 2022, ChatGPT release day), people on `r/AnarchyChess` have been coaxing GPT to play chess with them, with hilarious results.

 <img src="/static/images/gpt-chess-fail.png" alt="chatgpt-chess-fail" width="300"/>